frankfava90/igomoon-hubspot-tools/packages/hubspot-laravel-mix/readme.md

 3. Run `npm run local` so Laravel Mix will install the dependencies need according to your mix config file.
 	- **IMPORTANT**: Due to an error within the current version of the [`@hubspot/webpack-cms-plugins`](https://www.npmjs.com/package/@hubspot/webpack-cms-plugins) package, it is unable to be installed by Laravel Mix automatically.
 It should be included in your starting `package.json` file or by running `npm install @hubspot/webpack-cms-plugins --save-dev`.
 4. Run `hs init` to use [`@hubspot/cli`](https://developers.hubspot.com/docs/cms/developer-reference/local-development-cli) to authenticate with your HubSpot portal
-5. Use one of the included npm scripts in our example package.json to begin
+5. Run mix command (or use the included npm scripts in our example package.json) to begin
-	- `npm run local` - Build in "development" mode
+	- `npx mix` - Build in "development" mode
-	- `npm run watch` - Build in "development" mode, and watch for changes (will upload to HubSpot)
+	- `npx mix watch` - Build in "development" mode, and watch for changes (no uploade)
-	- `npm run build` - Build once in "development" mode (will upload to HubSpot)
+	- `npx mix  -- --env hsAutoUpload=true` - Build once in "development" mode (will upload to HubSpot)
+	- `npx mix watch  -- --env hsAutoUpload=true` - Build in "development" mode, and watch for changes (will upload to HubSpot)
-	- `npm run deploy` - Build once in "production" mode (will upload to HubSpot)
+	- `npx mix  -- --env hsAutoUpload=true --env production` - Build once in "production" mode (will upload to HubSpot)

 ### Option: "hsSilent=true"
 You can use "hsSilent" to mute the HubSpot Logger Information